lvzheng-labs/lab1/word-ladder/README.md

 ## How it works

 The `preprocess` program generates indexes of a dictionary.
-The `query` program looks up the index files and find a ladder efficiently.
+The `query` program looks up the index files to find a ladder efficiently.

 ## Usage